sstc-aiteam/sam2-speedup/README.md

 Full write-up, methodology, and every result table lives in [`NOTES.md`](NOTES.md); this README is the condensed quick start + summary.

-An interactive visualization of for the repository [sam2-speedup-viz.html](https://github.com/sstc-aiteam/sam2-speedup/blob/main/sam2-speedup-viz.html)
+An interactive visualization of for the repository [Sam2 Speed-up HTML](https://sstc-aiteam.github.io/sam2-speedup/)

 ## Quick start